Planning a wedding on a budget, How to keep quality while cutting cost in all the right places.

-Now lets talk Venue! this one is a gooder, because it could be on the very top of your priority list, but depending on what you want.
+Now let’s talk Venue! this one is a gooder, because it could be on the very top of your priority list, but depending on what you want.
 It could be one of the most expensive or least costly things on the list!

-Option 1) Hire a venue
+Option 1) Hire a wedding venue

 PROS– You get a gorgeous location that can hold all your people and if you hire a quality one you can save a ton in rentals & décor.
 If you are looking for ways to cut work, THIS is it!
-Wedding venues have everything ready for you to use, alot come with table clothes, lights, and some even include set up and take down in your package
+Wedding venues have everything ready for you to use, many of them come with table clothes, lights, and some even include set up and take down in your package

 READ THE FINE PRINT are you able to do your own bar? because you can actually make some money back from doing your own bar, if you do a 2 or 3$ bar and buy your own booze.
-Do you have to hire their cater?
-Because some caters connected with venues can be ridiculously costly (I’m talking 200+ a plate expensive).
+Do you have to hire their caterer?
+Because some caterers connected with venues can be ridiculously costly (I’m talking 200+ a plate expensive).
 What are the hidden costs?
 Is there anything NOT included in their package?
 What are the operating hours?

-Option 2) DIY-Wedding Venue
+Option 3) DIY-Wedding Venue

-CONS-To stick to your guns and do all the work yourself is ALOT OF WORK, If you have 1.5-2 years to plan your wedding, the work can be spread nicely and keep you from feeling overwhelmed.
+CONS-To stick to your guns and do all the work yourself is ALOT OF WORK, If you have 1.5-2 years to plan your wedding, the work can be spread out nicely and keep you from feeling overwhelmed.
 There are a lot of rental costs-The tents, tables, chairs, bathrooms, lighting- booking a couple years in advance or building some of it yourself are good ways to cut costs

 But what if you have NO-WHERE to do this beatuiful DIY wedding?

 Renting a camp ground or renting an old hall- and setting up a garden or tent wedding right there are both fabulous options